 More Beach Vacation Ideas

 - Top 5 Things To Do In Freeport Bahamas

 - Top 10 Things To Do In Del Mar California

 - What To See And Do In Nassau Bahamas

 Spend a few hours and take a scenic drive up to Waimea Canyon State Park.
 The road up to the canyon begins near the town of Waimea on the southwest side of Kauai.
 The canyon is a beautiful gorge that is known as the “Grand Canyon of the Pacific” and the comparison is spot on.
 There are two lookout points where you can park and then easily walk to in order to get the best views of the canyon.

 While you’re up there, continue driving on the road for another 15 – 20 minutes until you reach Kalalau and Pu’u O Kila lookouts.
 From here you can see the Kalalau Valley, which is unlike anything you’ve ever seen.
 The Kalalau Valley is where the Napali Coast begins, so while you can’t see the actual coast from the vantage point, you can begin to appreciate the beauty of that majestic coastline.

 Now that you have a few suggestions about what to do in Kauai, go out and have the vacation of a lifetime!
+If you need more inspiration, here are a few more ideas of things to do.
 If you’ve been to Kauai before, is there anything we missed or something else you would recommend as a “must do”?
 Leave us a comment below and let us know.
 Or if you visit Kauai, tag us on social media so we can see all of the fun you’re having and be secretly jealous of your vacation!